raphael-werner/raphael-werner.github.io/_posts/2022-06-25-moreacceptance2022.md

 ---
 layout: post
-title: Some more news for 2022
+title: Some more news for 2022 (and a dog picture)
 ---
 There's 2 more soon-to-be-happening conferences that I'll be at: